You've applied to UC Berkeley! Now what?

 A: Please login to your student portal, MAP@Berkeley.
 Once logged in, under "Account Tools" towards the bottom of the page, click on "Withdraw Application" and follow the prompts.

 A: No, we will not accept late applications.
-(NOTE: The application deadline for transfers only has been extended until Jan.
-3, 2017.)

-A: Yes, in 2016 a small number of students received notification of their decision in February.
+A: Yes, a small number of students will receive notification of their decision in February.
 Most of these students will be nominees for Regents’ and Chancellor’s Scholarships, a process that has traditionally been initiated during this time of year; the difference is that those students and some others are receiving admission offers at the same time.
 Early admission notification is not Early Action or Early Decision.
 Students cannot apply to be admitted early.
 The majority of freshman applicants still will receive their decisions at the end of March, via the MAP@Berkeley portal.

 A: Berkeley’s new Management, Entrepreneurship, & Technology Program aims to educate leaders with a seamless understanding of technology innovation, from idea to real-world impact.
 M.E.T. students earn two Bachelor of Science degrees in one program that combines the best of the top-ranked College of Engineering and Haas School of Business.
 Its integrated curriculum enables students to complete their two degrees within four years, while internships, career coaching and other enrichment activities provide ample opportunity for hands-on practice with technology innovation.
 Each M.E.T. cohort is small, allowing for close mentoring and a tight-knit community.
 For more information on the M.E.T. program, please review the questions below, and visit M.E.T. website and the program’s FAQs.